 Actuarial Assumptions.
-The total OPEB liability was determined by an actuarial valuation as of June 30, 2020, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2021, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified.

-Inflation: 2.50%
+Inflation: 2.25%

-Salary Increases: Depends on service and ranges from 9.50% at 1 year of service to wage inflation assumption.
+Salary Increases: Depends on service and ranges from 8.50% at 1 year of service to all plan years.

-4.00% at 20 or more years of service.
-Salary increase includes a 3.25% all plan years.
+3.50% at 20 or more years of service.

-Investment Rate of Return: 2.75%, net of OPEB plan investment expense, including inflation, for rate adjustment due to the repeal of the Excise Tax.
+Investment Rate of Return: 2.75%, net of OPEB plan investment expense, including inflation, for